alejandroluzuriaga/xml-docgen/README.md

 **xml-docgen** is a lightweight utility library for transforming XML strings into structured Markdown documentation.

-It parses XML into JavaScript objects, recursively extracts key paths and values, and generates Markdown tables for clear, human-readable documentation.
+It parses XML into JavaScript objects, recursively extracts key paths and values for nested objects, and generates Markdown tables for clear and human-readable documentation.

 ---